rickybrent/rofiemoji/README.md

 # Rofiemoji

-Inspired by https://github.com/fdw/rofimoji but written as rofi-script instead of starting a separate rofi.
+A small fork of https://github.com/nkoehring/rofiemoji that copies the formatting (and emoji list with with tags) from https://github.com/nkoehring/rofiemoji.

+Compared to the former, you can type "grin" and get the beaming face, while compared to the later, it's a script instead of a C plugin.

-It automatically downloads the list of emojis when used for the first time.
-To avoid that, simply place `emoji.txt` from this repository in `$HOME/.cache/` yourself.
-But don't worry too much, the download is pretty quick (~350kb text file).
+The list of emojis is automatically downloaded and formated when used for the first time.

 ## Prerequisites